unrelated homepage (or corpse congregation)

 Well, Karla Sue went to church.

-She had died Thursday afternoon.
+The problem was Karla Sue had died Thursday afternoon.

+But there she sat, in the pew she always sat in, looking and smelling fairly ripe.
+Her nice clothes were the ones they’d buried her in, and she kept her gaze locked front and center, eyes directed at the pastor.
+As she always had.
 Well, folks didn’t rightfully know what to do.
 They were so shocked that not a one of them screamed, and they waited to see what Karla Sue might say or do, but—there was nothing.
-She just sat there, watching the pastor, as though waiting for service to begin.
+She just sat there, watching the pastor, waiting for service to begin.

 And maybe that was the case, because when the sermon was over?
 Old Karla Sue got up and walked right out of the church.
 People say right back to her grave, because whilst it was found with the dirt disturbed, it had been covered properly again.